Major airlines divert flights from Iranian airspace after missile attacks - Local News 8

 Singapore Airlines said in a statement Wednesday that its flights into and out of Europe have been diverted from Iranian airspace, adding that it is “monitoring the situation closely and will make the appropriate adjustments to our routes if necessary.”

-A spokeswoman from Taiwan’s EVA Air told CNN Business that the carrier’s European flights began avoiding flying over Iran early Wednesday morning Taiwan time to ensure safety.
+Taiwan’s EVA Air said that the carrier’s European flights began avoiding flying over Iran early Wednesday morning Taiwan time to ensure safety.

 Malaysia Airlines said in a statement Wednesday that due to recent events, it “will be avoiding the conflict airspace of Iran.”